This article reviews Supreme Neglect: How to Revive Constitutional Protection for Private Property by Richard A. Epstein (2008).

 In Supreme Neglect, Professor Richard Epstein has produced a clear and elegant synthesis for the general reader of his lifetime of thinking about the Takings Clause and, more broadly, about the role of property in our constitutional system.
 Appealing to both history and constitutional text, Epstein argues that the Takings Clause bars government regulations that diminish the value of private property (with the exception of a highly constrained category of police power regulations).
 This essay shows that neither the text of the clause nor original understanding support Epstein's broad doctrine of regulatory takings.
 Indeed, both text and the early history of the clause indicate that the clause did not apply to regulations at all; it applied only to physical seizures by the government- situations where the government physically take[s] property by, for example, building a road or a school on it.

 107 Mich.
 L. Rev. 1059-1092 (2009) (reviewing Richard Epstein, Supreme Neglect: How to Revive Constitutional Protection for Private Property (2008))

 Scholarly Commons Citation

 Treanor, William Michael, "Supreme Neglect of Text and History" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1026.
+1026.